-Generally, Innovation feature articles are intended to highlight various aspects of engineering/geoscience practice and, in particular, the achievements and innovations of members and their firms.
+Generally, Innovation feature articles are intended to highlight various aspects of engineering/geoscience practice and, in particular, the achievements and innovations of registrants and their firms.
 They should be interesting, readable, well organized, and of relevance to Innovation’s primary readership: BC's engineers and geoscientists.

 The topic approach usually centres on a challenge/issue and how it was solved or addressed; alternatively, it may focus on recent breakthroughs or improvements in a technology or field of practice.
 Feature stories typically range from 1,200 to 1,500 words long and are accompanied by photos and illustrations to maximize visual appeal and impact.

-Articles of a more general nature (e.g., business, legal, or ethical issues) written by non-members, or those concerning other topics of interest and relevance to BC engineers and geoscientists, should meet the above requirements and be clearly targeted to Innovation's readership.
+Articles of a more general nature (e.g., business, legal, or ethical issues) written by non-registrants, or those concerning other topics of interest and relevance to BC engineers and geoscientists, should meet the above requirements and be clearly targeted to Innovation's readership.

 - A descriptive 200–300 word introduction (two to three paragraphs) that captures the reader's interest, sets the story context, and clearly indicates the article's intended focus.

 - A main body, complete with section headings, in which the story elements unfold in a logical sequence (a more detailed background section often follows the introduction).